White is an achromatic color and a symbol of purity and simplicity. In its purest forms, white reflects all waves of visible light.

 White artwork and wall decor blend easily into various interior design styles.
 Add black and white wall art to add dimension to a plain wall.
 Use textures and patterns for a dramatic effect.

 White Fixtures and Hardware

 White fixtures and hardware suit modern, minimalist, Scandinavian, and coastal design styles.
-They fit into the design and create a cohesive look.
 Consider using a different color if your space features a lot of white, such as white walls, countertops, or cabinetry.

 White Architectural Details

 White details brighten and contrast rooms with natural materials like wood, stone, or marble.
 For example, you could use white molding against earth-toned walls.